Corporate Governance Seal

 a.
 Does the GOCC have procedures for complains by employees concerning illegal (including corruption) and unethical behavior?

-The Tourism Board approved, through Board Resolution No. 174, Series of 2018, the TPB’s Whistleblowing Policy Guidelines, outlining the whistleblowing mechanisms, channels and procedures.
+The Tourism Board approved, through Board Resolution No. 422, Series of 2023, TPB’s Amended Whistleblowing Policy Guidelines, outlining the whistleblowing mechanisms, channels and procedures.
 This has been fully circulated in the workplace and made public with its posting on the TPB Website.
-TPB has an existing Grievance Machinery approved by the Civil Service Commission in 22 August 2016, which was fully circulated in the workplace.

 b.
 Does the GOCC have procedures to protect an employee/person who reals illegal/unethical behavior from retaliation?